scusi/MultiChecksumWeb/README.md

 This step can be ommited since a binary is shipped with the source.
 However if you want to build a binary to use in the docker image do the following:

- 	cd MultiChecksumWeb.git
+ 	cd MultiChecksumWeb
  	CGO_ENABLED=0 GOOS=linux go build -a -tags netgo -ldflags '-w' .

 ### building a docker image

 With the binary (from the above step) and a Dockerfile you can build your own docker image like this:

- 	docker build -t yourname/multichecksumweb
+ 	docker build -t yourname/multichecksumweb .

 ### Running your docker container

- 	docker run --publish 80:80 yourname/multichecksumweb
+ 	docker run --publish 80:80 -d yourname/multichecksumweb

 Point your browser to http://127.0.0.1/